-The rating for this indicator remains at neutral, as the percentage of uncollected property taxes remained essentially unchanged in 2011 from 2010 at 1.6 percent, after peaking at 1.8 percent in 2009.
+The rating for this indicator improves from neutral to positive, as the percentage of uncollected property taxes remained essentially decreased in 2012 to 1.4 percent, after peaking at 1.8 percent in 2009.
 This suggests the economy is stabilizing and the property owners are more likely to be able to pay their property taxes than at the height of the global recession.
 The County maintains a reserve to offset uncollected property taxes, so this trend is more reflective of the overall declining economy and the deteriorating housing market.